Florida golf courses: Forget the rest stops, golfers love the I-75 'trail'

 "You get Northern visitors down here and they see alligators, iguanas and hawks in one day," Director of Golf Chris Baetzel said.
 "They think that's pretty cool."

 • Mile 1: Hialeah: End of the road or ground zero, depending on your perspective.
-The Country Club of Miami has two courses, east and west, designed by Robert Trent Jones Sr. Arnold Palmer was the first pro and Jackie Gleason used to entertain pals like Bob Hope and Bing Crosby here.
+The Country Club of Miami has two courses, the East Course> and the West Course, designed by Robert Trent Jones Sr. Arnold Palmer was the first pro and Jackie Gleason used to entertain pals like Bob Hope and Bing Crosby here.

 April 25, 2007